- IDC is one of the largest enterprise software market research firms.

 “By its third year, the company had an income of $154,996.
 A modest net profit of $2,961.
 McGovern was considering liquidating the company when he hit on the idea of launching Computerworld in 1967, which was a continuation of the monthly newsletter, published weekly instead of monthly, in a different format.
 With advertising, which became a cornerstone of IDG’s subsequent publishing arm” – Wikipedia

-Brightwork has routinely critiqued IDG, which is the sister firm to IDC for their articles published in the major IT media outlets, where IDG owns around 8 of the top 20 IT media outlets.
+Brightwork has routinely critiqued IDG, which is the sister firm to IDC for their articles published in the significant IT media outlets, where IDG owns around 8 of the top 20 IT media outlets.

 The Acquisition of IDC by Oceanwide Holdings Group